New York Man Paul Rosenfeld Allegedly Planned To Blow Himself Up Inside National Mall On Election Day

-Well, that was a close one.
-On Tuesday, Federal officials received a warrant to search the home of Paul M. Rosenfield of Tappan, New York.
-What they found inside was surely mindblowing, a home-made 200-pound bomb created by Rosenfield, which he eventually admitted he was planning to use to blow up the National Mall on election day, reports BuzzFeed.
-Previously, federal officials were alerted to the strangeness of Rosenfield’s activities by someone in Pennsylvania who was receiving strange texts and phone calls from an unidentified number, explaining the bombing events to come.
-According to the informant, he/she is not tied to Rosenfield in anyway.
+On Tuesday, federal officials received a warrant to search the home of Paul M. Rosenfeld of Tappan, New York.
+What they found inside was surely mindblowing: a home-made 200-pound bomb created by Rosenfeld, which he eventually admitted he was planning to use to blow up the National Mall on Election Day, reports BuzzFeed.
+Previously, federal officials were alerted to the strangeness of Rosenfeld’s activities by someone in Pennsylvania who was receiving strange texts and phone calls from an unidentified number, explaining the bombing events to come.
+According to the informant, he/she is not tied to Rosenfeld in anyway.

-Regardless, reports started reaching the government in August that Rosenfield had been ordering large amounts of black powder, having them shipped to New Jersey.
+Regardless, reports started reaching the government in August that Rosenfeld had been ordering large amounts of black powder, having them shipped to New Jersey.
 Then, he would pick up the materials, bring them home, and construct handmade explosives using other materials.
 He even supposedly added “certain components” to the bomb in order to make sure he himself was killed in the blast.

 The National Mall bomber literally supported random selection as his form of government